A top-down view of the referee, Jack Eichel of the Vegas Golden Knights, and Sebastian Aho of the Carolina Hurricanes during an NHL match.

 What is the Stanley Cup?

-The Stanley Cup is the biggest prize in the NHL.
-It’s the championship trophy awarded to the playoff winners each year.
+It’s the biggest prize in the NHL and the championship trophy awarded to the playoff winners each year.

 Fun Fact: Current champions, the Florida Panthers, defeated the Edmonton Oilers in the 2024–2025 Stanley Cup Final, a rematch of the previous year’s final, to claim their second Stanley Cup.